lgoodridge/Asteroids-AI/README.md

     cp -r template example-folder

-Then edit `_run.sh` as appropriate.
+Then edit `settings.json`, `_run.sh`, and `_demo.sh` as appropriate.
 There should (probably) be one `python start.py ...` command per experiment, each with a different `--experiment-directory`.
 Some default settings are provided in the template, but can be adjusted if necessary.
+See experiments/readme.txt for more information.

+## Running Examples

+Some pre-made brains, and the commands to the run them are included in the `examples` directory.
+To see an example brain in action, invoke the `_demo.sh` script in the desired example's folder from the project's root directory.
+For example:

+    ./examples/simple/_demo.sh

+If you want to save your own example brain, a template is provided to aid this.
+In the `examples` folder, copy and rename the `template` folder:

+    cp -r template example-folder

+Then edit `settings.json` and `_demo.sh` as appropriate.
+See experiments/readme.txt for more information.

+## Running Scripts

+Some scripts for running many experiments in sequence, or performing various other tasks are included in the `scripts` directory.
+These should also be run from the project's root directory.
+For example:

+    ./scripts/test-merge.sh